IMAGES

 1. Empirical evidence

-empirical evidence, information gathered directly or indirectly through observation or experimentation that may be used to confirm or disconfirm a scientific theory or to help justify, or establish as reasonable, a person's belief in a given proposition.
-A belief may be said to be justified if there is sufficient evidence to make holding the belief reasonable.
+Empirical evidence, information gathered directly or indirectly through observation or experimentation that may be used to confirm or disconfirm a scientific theory or to help justify, or establish as reasonable, a person's belief in a given proposition.
+A belief may be said to be justified if.

 Empirical evidence is related to the philosophical distinction between a priori and a posteriori reasoning.
 A priori reasoning, that is, without (or 'prior' to) evidence or experience is the sort of reasoning commonly used by logicians, philosophers, and mathematicians. a posteriori reasoning is based on observation and empirical evidence.